 Our aim is to represent the interests of all those treating Orthopaedic Trauma in the UK and to become a forum for the advancement of Orthopaedic Trauma surgery and a focus for research, training and education.

 Tim Chesser is a Consultant Trauma and Orthopaedic Surgeon at North Bristol.
-He is presently Chair of the BOA Trauma Group and sits of the Board for the Falls and Fragility Audit Programme (which runs the National Hip Fracture Database).
-He is a committee member of the new Orthopaedic Trauma Society, and sits on the Clinical Guidelines Group for the NICE Hip Fracture Guidelines and Quality Standards.
+He is a former Chair of the BOA Trauma Group and currently sits of the Board for the Falls and Fragility Audit Programme (which runs the National Hip Fracture Database).
+He is the President of the new Orthopaedic Trauma Society, and sits on the Clinical Guidelines Group for the NICE Hip Fracture Guidelines and Quality Standards.

 Matt is Professor of Orthopaedic Trauma Surgery at the University of Oxford and Honorary Consultant Trauma Surgeon at the John Radcliffe Hospital, Oxford.